All Products

 1. Connect to the AnalyticDB for MySQL cluster.
 For more information, see Connect to an AnalyticDB for MySQL cluster.

-In this example, the database named adb_demo is used as the destination database in the AnalyticDB for MySQL cluster.
+In this example, a database named adb_demo is created in the AnalyticDB for MySQL cluster.

 3. Create an external table in the CSV, Parquet, or ORC format in the destination database adb_demo by executing a CREATE TABLE statement.